Codecademy/docs/content/general/concepts/computer-hardware/computer-hardware.md

   - 'paths/code-foundations'
 ---

-**Computer hardware** represents the physical technologies, the infrastructure, that enables the processing and other functionalities that modern devices provide.
+**Computer hardware** represents the physical technologies, the infrastructure that enables the processing, and other functionalities that modern devices provide.
 Advances in computer hardware are part-and-parcel to the growth and proliferation of computing overall.

 Below are common elements integral to the operation of computer systems: